How to Fix Drum seal worn on GE GTD33EASKWW (Electric)

 How Much Does This Repair Cost?

-A replacement drum seal for the GE GTD33EASKWW typically costs between $10 and $30 in parts when tackling the repair yourself.
-A professional service call for the same fix usually runs $150–$300 once you factor in labor and fees.
-Choosing the DIY route can save you $120 or more, making this a highly worthwhile repair to attempt at home.
+Typically, a replacement drum seal for the GE GTD33EASKWW costs between $10 and $30 in parts if you take the DIY route.
+A professional service call for the same fix usually ranges from $150–$300 when you factor in labor and fees.
+Choosing the DIY path can save you $120 or more, making this a worthwhile repair to attempt at home.

 Frequently Asked Questions